addrummond/jsockd/Readme.md

 JSockD supports source maps for error backtrace reporting.
 Use the `-sm <source_map.js.map>` command line option to specify the path to a source map file for the bundle.

-When a source map is provided, each entry in the `"trace"` array (see previous section) includes a `"mapped"` property which is either `null` or an object with `"functionName"`, `"source"`, `"line"`, and `"column"` properties.
+When a source map is provided, each entry in the `"trace"` array (see previous section) includes a `"mapped"` property with `"functionName"`, `"source"`, `"line"`, and `"column"` properties.
 These properties correspond to the original source code location of the error, as determined by the source map.

 It is recommended to specify a source map only for development and testing purposes, as the code for computing source mapped back traces is not optimized for performance.
 As long as you have a source map for your bundle, you always have the option of manually resolving the backtrace entries when looking at errors in production.